 We recognise that peat bogs provide a unique habitat for flora and fauna and are important stores of carbon which need to be sustained but an immediate ban on peat use is unrealistic as access to the amount and quality of alternative materials needed is not yet in place.

-Our aim is to manage, minimise and eventually eliminate our peat use in a controlled manner.
+Our aim is to manage, minimise and eventually eliminate our peat use in a controlled manner with the goal of removing it from retail sales by 2025.
 We will use declining amounts of peat and we will continue to ensure that it has been extracted with the minimum amount of environmental impact, and we will not buy or sell peat that has been extracted from designated conservation areas, such as Sites of Special Scientific Interest (SSSIs).

 Our own 'Cowell’s Professional Grade All-Purpose Compost' is produced from the finest quality sphagnum moss peat from ecologically managed, licensed peat bogs, not from any SSSIs.
 The company that produces our product are very aware of environmental concerns and are extremely careful to reconstitute the bogs that are used so they can naturally regenerate for future generations.